arp242/arp242.net/_posts/2020-08-05-personal-analytics.markdown

 As for "vanity stats" or "stats to stroke your ego": I think that's actually a valid use case as well.
 After you spent quite a bit of your spare time writing an article it's just nice to know people are actually reading it.
-There's nothing wrong with being validated – in fact, it's a basic psychological need.
+There's nothing wrong with being validated – it's a basic psychological need and I'm not a fan of casually dismissing it.

 I have similar feelings about "fake internet points" on Stack Overflow and the like by the way; if I spend some time writing an in-depth answer then it's just